TV buying guide: How to buy your ideal television

-If you’re confused just looking at the available range, then our TV buying guide aims to answer all of your questions and will help you make an informed purchase.
+Our TV buying guide aims to help you in an unbiased way to answer all of your questions and will help you make an informed purchase.

-So whether you’re upgrading an old TV or buying a new one for your home, or simply looking for a second one for your bedroom, we’re here to help!
+Regardless whether you’re upgrading or buying a new TV for your home, or simply looking for a second one, we’re here to help!

 Choosing the right TV size for you